minhhoccode111/moodle-dev-compose/README.md

 moodle `config.php` as DB hostname.

-You may stop the containers using `docker compose stop` or destroy them using `docker compose down`.
+You may stop the containers using `docker compose stop` or destroy them using `docker compose down`(or `docker compose down -v` to also remove volumes).
 It is safe to desroy as you are using volumes, so next time you start them, all data will be in place within newly created containers.

 ### Accessing Moodle